codecasts/php-alpine/README.md

 ### Usage on Docker

-If you're looking into this, you probably want to create some Rockstar Docker images right?
+If you're looking into this, you probably want to create some Rockstar Docker images, right?

 Here is a very basic example for installing PHP 7.1: